-It’s probably the first and most-often repeated advice given to people entering recovery, meetings (Alcoholics Anonymous, Narcotics Anonymous, or any of the other 12-step self-help meetings appropriate for your situation).
+It’s probably the first and most-often repeated advice given to people entering recovery for alcohol addiction, meetings (Alcoholics Anonymous, Narcotics Anonymous, or any of the other 12-step self-help meetings appropriate for your situation).
 But is there a difference between online Alcoholics Anonymous meetings and face-to-face meetings?
 What are the pros and cons of each type of meeting?

 Online Alcoholics Anonymous Meetings